-"Several countries in the past few years have enunciated standards for evaluating corporate compliance programmes under their national anti-corruption laws."

-December 2017.
-Among other details, the guidelines describe eight characteristics of a 'coherent and indivisible [compliance] policy framework' that largely track international practice; the importance of these guidelines was reinforced by the June 2019 guidance on the eligibility of companies for French CJIPs.
-In July 2020, the French AFA, as part of its annual report, summarised several findings regarding the quality of corporate anti-corruption programmes based on AFA company audits following the 2019 fiscal year, including that: (1) the commitment of company boards of directors to anti-corruption compliance is progressing but remains generally insufficient; (2) the methodology used by companies to establish risk mapping and third-party assessments is often insufficiently precise (as contrasted with codes of conduct, training and whistle-blowing procedures); and (3) violations of Sapin II's compliance requirements have related primarily to non-compliance or failure to implement particular compliance procedures rather than to a total lack of anti-corruption compliance procedures.
+Several other countries in the past few years have enunciated standards for evaluating corporate compliance programmes under their national anti-corruption laws.
+For example, France issued its anti-corruption guidelines under its Sapin II legislation in December 2017.
+Among other details, the guidelines describe eight characteristics of a 'coherent and indivisible [compliance] policy framework' that largely track international practice.
+In July 2020, the French AFA, as part of its annual report, summarised several findings regarding the quality of corporate anti-corruption programmes based on AFA company audits following the 2019 fiscal year, including that: (1) the commitment of company boards of directors to anti-corruption compliance is progressing but remains generally insufficient; (2) the methodology used by companies to establish risk mapping and third party assessments is often insufficiently precise (as contrasted with codes of conduct, training, and whistleblowing procedures); and (3) violations of Sapin II's compliance requirements have related primarily to non-compliance or failure to implement particular compliance procedures rather than to a total lack of anti-corruption compliance procedures.
 In March 2022, the AFA and PNF published guidance for companies on conducting corruption investigations that included a section on compliance programme remediation requirements, including risk mapping, training and management of third-party risks.
+Most recently, in January 2023, the PNF updated its guidance regarding the management of Judicial Public Interest Agreements (CJIPs); the guidance addresses, in part, compliance programme supervision by the AFA and sets out key elements that the French authorities expect in such programmes.